EPA122A/epa122a.github.io/site/introduction/schedule.md

 ## A schematic representation of the weekly schedule

-[Download](https://surfdrive.surf.nl/files/index.php/s/xjDOlf5oA2Dv3OU/download) the whole course schedule for a summary of all activites, times and deadlines.
+[Download **(updated 2025/01/07)**](https://surfdrive.surf.nl/files/index.php/s/i3p8hv4xhchN6id/download) the whole course schedule for a summary of all activites, times and deadlines.

 In general,